 Garlic – What’s a good dip without garlic anyway?
 Add 3-4 cloves of garlic and increase the quantity if you want a stronger garlic flavor

 Extra Virgin Olive Oil – A good quality of cold pressed EVOO is the secret to any great salad or dip (it really makes the difference in the taste of the dip).

-A good blender (also see: my favorite blenders), this avocado dip is all about that smooth texture.
+A good blender, this avocado dip is all about that smooth texture.

 Can you freeze avocado hummus?